 Canadian households are in deep debt just like U.S. households.
 Even some of the “financial rescue” shows highlight Canadian families that suffer from the same delusions as many American households.
 You see the same patterns that led us into this crisis:

 -“I can’t give up our home!” – a person in massive debt who really can’t afford their home

 -“But we can’t give up our condo!” – trying to buy a $600,000 condo with a $60,000 household income

 -“We are doing fine.” – a family in deep credit card debt and a negative net worth

 It is little wonder why television programmers have merely swapped out American families for Canadian families.
 The pattern is the same and aside from a few glances at Canadian cash, these families are replicating the same debt hunger of American families during the bubble heyday.

 And while it’s fairly obvious the Canada real estate bubble is going to pop, still, if you’re financially able, there are a few things one can do to increase the value of the home.
-For instance, remodeling, or perhaps purchasing security cameras to protect the home and family.
+For instance, remodeling, or perhaps purchasing security alarm cameras to protect the home and family.
 The web holds a vast amount of information on these matters if you’re curious.